Good-bye, My Lady (film): Cast

+Production

+There was one scene in the movie that director William A. Wellman thought was too slow.
+Rudi Fehr, the head of the post-production department, suggested to cut the whole scene.
+Although Wellman defended that scene as having a funny moment, Rudi replied "Better lose a laugh than lose the audience!"
+In a 1971 interview with American Cinema Editors, Jack L. Warner remarked of Fehr "That's pretty good for a kid from Berlin."

 The dog

 Chosen for the film was My Lady of the Congo, a six-month-old Basenji puppy of Miss Veronica Tudor-Williams of Molesey, England.
 My Lady was flown to Hollywood, to be followed later by four young dogs as doubles, including her little brother My Lord of the Congo and Flageolet of the Congo, subsequently an International Champion.
 As it was, My Lady wound up doing most of the scenes.
 When not filming with then 13-year-old deWilde, the dog spent all her time with him, and an attachment developed between them.
-Unknown to theater-goers that saw boy and dog parted in the film was the fact that the written agreement supplying the animal stated that My Lady would become the personal property of Brandon deWilde upon completion of filming.
+Unknown to theater-goers that saw boy and dog parted in the film was that the written agreement supplying the animal stated that My Lady would become the personal property of Brandon deWilde upon completion of filming.

 The rare breed of dog had been unknown to most Americans.
 Affected by either the story, the novel or the movie, many people were inclined to become Basenji owners at this time.